Illustration by Soccer Patterns. View more here

 If you’ve managed to keep up, Zamparini sacked five different managers in the space of just over a year – with Gattuso his 28th sacking in just over a decade.
 Zamparini’s tutelage is certainly an enigma; while he elevated the club to its most successful period in history he has also contributed to the downfall of the club that famously plays in pink.

-There are still worrying questions which lay ahead of the club.
-Should Palermo suffer a severe dip in form, would Zamparini retain the manager – particularly given Iachini’s lacklustre history in Serie A?
-If so, the chairman may have learned from the struggles of the previous decade and the club may re-emerge from the ashes as a more staunch and sustainable outfit.
+There are still worrying questions that lay ahead of the club.
+Should Palermo suffer a severe dip in form, would Zamparini again always look to change the man in the big seat?
+If not, the chairman may have learned from the struggles of the previous decade and the club may re-emerge from the ashes as a more staunch and sustainable outfit.
 If not, then the Sicilians may be in for yet another bumpy ride.

 By Tom McMahon.
 Follow @TomMc_Sports